Self-supervised Detransformation Autoencoder for Representation Learning in Open Set Recognition: Experimental Evaluation

 To analyze the differences in representations after pre-training and after fine-turning, we plot 1000 samples from the Fashion-MNIST test set in Figure \ref{fig: fmnist-ce-tsne}.
 In these experiments, classes ``T-shirt/top'', ``Pullover'', ``Dress'', ``Coat'', ``Shirt'' and ``Ankle boot'' are known classes while the remaining classes are unknown and absent from training set.
 Figure \ref{fig: fmnist-wo-pt-tsne} shows the t-SNE plot of the representations learned from cross-entropy loss without pre-training.
 Figures \ref{fig: fmnist-pt-rotnet-tsne} and \ref{fig: fmnist-ft-rotnet-tsne} are the learned representations of the model pre-trained by RotNet and fine-tuned by cross-entropy in different stages.
 Figures \ref{fig: fmnist-pt-dtae-tsne} and \ref{fig: fmnist-ft-dtae-tsne} are the learned representations of the model pre-trained by DTAE and again, fine-tuned by cross-entropy.
 From all the final representations of the three models in Figures \ref{fig: fmnist-wo-pt-tsne}, \ref{fig: fmnist-ft-rotnet-tsne} and \ref{fig: fmnist-ft-dtae-tsne}, we observe overlaps between the known class ``Ankle boot'' (blue) and one component of the unknown class ``Sneaker'' (gray) as well as class ``Dress'' (red) and class ``Trouser'' (cyan).
 And the pre-training reduces the overlaps between ``Shirt'' (pink) and ``Bag'' (orange).
 Moreover, for the representations after pre-training, it shows that the representations learned by DTAE in Figure \ref{fig: fmnist-pt-rotnet-tsne} are more separable than those learned by RotNet in Figure \ref{fig: fmnist-pt-dtae-tsne} for different classes.
+Note that DTAE, similar to RotNet, is not provided with class labels, but it can find representations that are more separable among the classes than RotNet.